 Honorary Fellowship in the field of economic or social ethics.
 Applications to be sent no later than May 31, 2019.

-It is our pleasure to announce that the following honorary grants will be awarded to scholars wishing to spend part of the academic year 2019-20 at Louvain's Hoover Chair of Economic and Social Ethics (Louvain-la-Neuve, Belgium): several honorary Hoover fellowships with a contribution to housing and travelling costs of up to EUR 500 per month.
+It is our pleasure to announce that the several honorary fellowships will be awarded to scholars wishing to spend part of the academic year 2019-20 at Louvain's Hoover Chair of Economic and Social Ethics (Louvain-la-Neuve, Belgium).
+These Honorary Hoover fellowships involve a contribution to housing and travelling costs of up to EUR 500 per month.
 They are compatible with other income.